Pag (town): Population

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Albanians of Croatia fulfilled legal requirements to elect 15 members minority councils of the Town of Pag but the elections were not organized due to the absence of candidatures.

 Economy

 Traditionally, cattle and sheep breeding, along with salt extraction, fishing and agriculture have been the basis of survival on the island throughout the centuries.
 The tradition of salt extraction most probably originates from the times of the first settlement in this area.

 These traditional activities have been maintained until the present day.
 Now, around 40,000 sheep are kept on the island.
-Also, around 33,000 tons of salt are produced yearly, making ⅔ of the total production in Croatia.
+Around 33,000 tons of salt are produced yearly, two-thirds of the total production in Croatia.
 The salt basins are spread over 3.01 km2.

 The most important economic activity, not only for the inhabitants, is tourism.
 Tourism on the island of Pag has seen a boom in the last decades.
 A large, well-maintained public beach, particularly suitable for families with children, lies not far from the centre of the town.
 The famous lacework of Pag, the best-known national lacework, is produced here, and in the local cheese-monger's shop one of the most famous authentic national sorts of cheese - Paški sir - may be found.
 The prominent national costumes are also categorized as national souvenirs.
 The present rich touristic offering of Pag, which - along with the impressive landscape - stone lace in the sea - make Pag and the Pag Bay an exquisite tourist resort.

+Pag is often called the "island of stone" or the "island of the moon" because of the appearance of its surface, and is one of the sunniest islands in the Adriatic with over 2,500 hours of sunshine per year.